COVID-19: How Cases in the Memphis, TN-MS-AR Metro Area Compare to Other Major Metros - NewsBreak

 While new data shows that the risk of contracting COVID-19 is high in almost every part of the country, cities continue to be the sites of major outbreaks and superspreader events.
 Experts agree that the virus is more likely to spread in group settings where large numbers of people routinely have close contact with one another, such as colleges, nursing homes, bars, and restaurants.
 Metropolitan areas with a high degree of connectivity between different neighborhoods and a large population may be particularly at-risk.

 The incidence of coronavirus cases depends on a variety of factors and can vary even between neighboring counties.
 Within the Memphis metro area, Crittenden County has the highest incidence of COVID-19 cases.
-As of June 1, there were 29,544.7 cases per 100,000 residents in Crittenden County, the most of any county in Memphis, yet not too far from the county with the lowest incidence.
-In Shelby County, there were 25,767.3 cases per 100,000 residents -- the least of any county in Memphis.
+As of June 5, there were 29,624.8 cases per 100,000 residents in Crittenden County, the most of any county in Memphis, yet not too far from the county with the lowest incidence.
+In Tunica County, there were 25,901.1 cases per 100,000 residents -- the least of any county in Memphis.

 In order to slow the spread of COVID-19, city and county governments have ordered the closure of thousands of consumer-facing businesses.
 These measures have led to widespread job loss and record unemployment.
 In the Memphis metro area, unemployment peaked at 13.4% in April 2020.
 As of November 2021, the metro area’s unemployment rate was 4.8%.